Best Kentucky retirement towns and communities

 Certified Retirement Communities

-Kentucky has a list of 8 certified retirement communities chosen in its certified retirement communities program.
-The eight include: Glasgow, Danville, Campbellsville, Madison, Maysville, Murray, Morehead, and Richmond.
+Kentucky used to have a list of 8 certified retirement communities chosen in its certified retirement communities program, but the program appears to be discontinued.
+The eight included: Glasgow, Danville, Campbellsville, Madison, Maysville, Murray, Morehead, and Richmond.

 Best retirement communities

 Some cities and towns in Kentucky are extremely popular as retirement communities.
 Some are located near very large man-made lakes, while others are identified as college towns.

 - Berea - One of the fastest growing towns in America, Berea also one of the most unusual small towns in the south.
 It was was founded by abolitionist missionaries in 1853.
 They established Berea College,where tuition is free - but students must work.
 Arts and crafts are very big in Berea.

 - Bowling Green - A delightful college town of about 52,000 in southwest Kentucky is about an hour's drive north of Nashville.
 Bowling Green has been cited by Forbes Magazine (Best Small Places to Do Business) as well as making a list of the 2007 'Top Ten Value Towns' for retirees.

 - Murray - Situated near one of the biggest man-made lakes in the country, Paris offers low-cost living, a great climate, and unlimited recreation.
 Murray State University, a top institution, makes this a delightful college town.